deeschoi/Development-Pathways-2011-2023-/README.md

 - Accounting for differences in country size by computing population-weighted global life expectancy trends

 Country coverage varies across analyses due to differences in data availability by indicator and year.

-### Analysis Strategy
-The analysis emphasizes descriptive and exploratory methods rather than causal inference or prediction.
-Visual exploration is used to understand distributions, trends, and variability across countries and time, followed by results-driven visualizations that highlight key global development patterns.
-This approach allows for meaningful interpretation of multivariate relationships while avoiding overstatement of observational data.

 ### Tools and Libraries
 - Python – primary programming language